 Gretchen Brion-Meisels, Lecturer on Education, focuses on ensuring that holistic support is apparent and felt deeply in her classroom.
 From listing mental health resources on all her syllabi to convening opening circles to build relationships at the start of class, Brion-Meisels incorporates ways of “checking in.”
 In her course Establishing Loving Spaces for Learning, students are asked to keep reflective journals and share them with a peer to engage in a conversation around their experiences.
 “Fundamentally, my biggest goal is to normalize the idea that everyone needs support.
-We’re all works-in-progress, learning and growing,...
-Read more about Incorporating social support and love into the classroom
+We’re all works-in-progress, learning and growing, but also with a lot to contribute to each other’s growth.”

 Jal David Mehta, Associate Professor of Education, directs students to use design thinking and interact with real-world stakeholders when making proposals to improve educational systems in his course Deeper Learning for All: Designing a 21st-Century School System.
 At the end of the semester, students present final projects to panels of educational experts ranging from superintendents to K-12 teachers to Harvard Graduate School of Education faculty.